Non-Degree Certificates, Minors, and Courses

 - The Public Health minor is open to students in Georgetown College, the McDonough School of Business, and the School of Nursing & Health Studies.
 This minor approaches health from an interdisciplinary perspective to promote health and well-being of all individuals, while providing students with a core knowledge of public health so they are prepared for further study and scholarship in the field.
 Learn more about the Public Health minor.

 The School of Nursing & Health Studies offers courses that are often required for various health disciplines.
 The courses, Human Anatomy & Physiology I and Human Anatomy & Physiology II, are offered online with synchronous and asynchronous content and are open to all non-degree students pursuing a health-based education who need to fulfill prerequisites for nursing or other health professions.
-Learn more about these pre-requisite courses.
+Registration information will be available soon here.